IPLOM/AnyDeskCleanerV.1/README.md

 ### Backup Recent Sessions 💽
 - Creates a backup of recent Anydesk session data.

+- ### Create AnyDesk Account 📝
+- If the above operations are not working, creates an account in AnyDesk.

 ## Usage 📘

 ### Run the Script 🏃‍♂️